Marcia Ball with Special Guest Cindy Cashdollar

-91.3 KBCS and the Pacific Jazz Institute at Dimitriou's Jazz Alley welcome American blues singer and pianist, Marcia Ball joined by very special guest 5x Grammy-winning steel guitar and dobro player.
+91.3 KBCS and the Pacific Jazz Institute at Dimitriou's Jazz Alley welcome American blues singer and pianist, Marcia Ball joined by very special guest Cindy Cashdollar, a 5x Grammy-winning steel guitar and dobro player.
 Additional band members are Don Bennett (bass), Damien Llanes (drums), Mike Schermer (guitar) and Thad Scott (sax).
 Show times Thursday - Saturday at 7:30p and 9:30p and Sunday at 7:30pm.
 Doors at 5:30p all nights.

 “Based in Austin and steeped in New Orleans, Marcia Ball plumbs the richness of both musical meccas.
 From rootsy swamp pop and blues-drenched boogie woogie to languid ballads, Ball is equally com fortable with brash roadhouse romps and caressing love songs.” –USA Today

 Singer/pianist Marcia Ball knows how to raise the roofs and tear down walls with her infectious, intelligent and deeply emotional brand of southern boogie, rollicking, roadhouse blues and heartfelt ballads.
 Over the course of her three-decade career, Ball has earned a huge and intensely loyal following all over the world.
 Her exquisite piano playing and passionate, playful vocals fuse New Orleans and Gulf Coast R&B with Austin’s deep songwriting tradition into a sound No Depression described as “a little rock, a pinch of rhythm and a handful of blues.”